 - The most transformational ask was for Open Application Program Interfaces (APIs).
 Congress mandated that APIs cannot require “special effort.”
 The ONC has taken this to mean that health IT interchange standards should use the same frameworks as other parts of the modern communications world—RESTful APIs, JSON, and on top of that, an HL7 specification called FHIR that defines vocabulary and formatting.
 OAUTH2 is an open standard for secure delegated access to server resources.
 The premise is that by providing patient’s with access to their data, along with price transparency, this reform will unleash the power of consumers as a counterweight to siloed interests.

 Why not in healthcare?
 Divergent interests of stakeholder sectors slow progress.
 Walled gardens exist for a reason.
 Those of us who see the transformational potential of opening up healthcare information can review and comment on these latest proposed regulations.
 No doubt those who benefit from maintaining the status quo have already responded.
 There is a reason the deadline was pushed back.
 Federal health IT policies have consequences beyond the beltway.
 It’s time to pay attention.

-The comment period on the proposed rule is extended to June 3, 2019.
+The comment period on the proposed rule was extended to June 3, 2019.
 For more information see these links:

 Ed Butler is the founder and managing director of Agate Point, a health care solutions integration firm.
 He is a board member of Health Innovation NW, a non-profit supporting grassroots innovation in the health care industry and serves on the Advisory Panel of Cambia Grove.

-Join us as we explore this topic in depth on June 20th and 21st for the Interoperability Summit: Empowering Consumers with Data.
+Cambia Grove explored this topic in depth on June 20th and 21st at the Interoperability Summit: Empowering Consumers with Data.